-A letter of request (PDF) must be submitted to the parking department with a copy of the handicapped placard, driver’s license and registration.
+The Online Request Form must be submitted to the parking department with a copy of the handicapped placard ID, driver’s license and registration.

 In reviewing the Handicapped space need, the Parking department will survey the area requested, determine how many other handicapped spaces are on the block and whether those spaces are used consistently.